suprachakra/AtlasMesh-Fleet-OS/docs/training/README.md

 ## Overview

-This comprehensive training program covers all aspects of the AtlasMesh Fleet OS platform, from basic concepts to advanced operations.
+This comprehensive training program covers all aspects of the AtlasMesh Fleet OS platform; from basic concepts to advanced operations.
 The training is designed for different roles and skill levels.

 ## Table of Contents